blurer/ansible/README.md

 * updateUbuntu.yml - Updates apt cache, packages, and autoremove.
 * f2b.yml - Install fail2ban, starts the service, and enables at boot.
 [CentOS]
 * web.yml - Install apache, start the service, and enables at boot.
 [CentOS]
+* template.yml - Template syntax that includes output of given command.

 ## Next Steps..
 * Make my Ansible inventory variable based to allow for playbook execution to not fail by region.